 Chia seeds have not always been available at my local store and the best place that I have found to get them is here...I haven't found better quality or pricing anywhere else.

-What you need: Two tbsp chia seeds, 1 tsp erythritol, ½ cup of unsweetened almond milk, ½ tsp vanilla extract and any ⅛ cup frozen blackberries.
+What you need: Two tablespoon chia seeds, 1 teaspoon erythritol, ½ cup of unsweetened almond milk, ½ teaspoon vanilla extract and any ⅛ cup frozen blackberries.

 Let it sit for 5 minutes to gel into pudding.
 No cooking is necessary.

 You could always substitute the vanilla for some cocoa powder or any flavored extract that you like.
 Add nuts, sugar free chocolate chips or seeds.